Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 ### Exercise

-Implement a view for a single repository, which contains the same repository information as in the rated repository list but also a button for opening the repository in GitHub.
+Implement a view for a single repository, which contains the same repository information as in the reviewed repositories list but also a button for opening the repository in GitHub.
 It would be good idea to reuse the `RepositoryItem` component used in the `RepositoryList` component, and display the GitHub repository button for example based on a boolean prop.

 Repository's URL is in the `url` field of the `Repository` type in the GraphQL schema.
 You can fetch a single repository from the Apollo server with the `repository` query.
 The query has a single argument, which is the id of the repository.
 Here's a simple example of the `repository` query: